-We believe that the PCAOB should undertake a cost-benefit analysis to assess whether the increased costs of compliance with the proposal would outweigh any perceived benefit.
-A significant amount of additional time would be required by audit firms in order to develop, review and present CAMs, which would result in increased audit fees.
+The increased costs of compliance with the proposal will outweigh any perceived benefit.
+A significant amount of additional time will be required by audit firms in order to develop, review and present CAMs, which will result in increased audit fees.
 Extensive discussion and consultation with Company management, legal and the audit committee would also be required, resulting in increased internal costs.
-Further, because some CAMs may not be identified until late in the audit process as the audit is performed, this additional work would be required during an already busy period within the audit and financial reporting cycle which would impact the timing of SEC filings, and would likely lead to filing delays.
-Consequently, the ability of investors to obtain financial information in a timely manner would be hindered.
-It is not clear to us that additional time and effort to comply with this standard would be cost beneficial to investors if management has complied with its responsibilities in preparation of financial statements.
+Further, because some CAMs may not be identified until late in the audit process as the audit is performed, this additional work will be required during an already busy period within the audit and financial reporting cycle which would impact the timing of SEC filings and, consequently, the ability of investors to obtain financial information in a timely manner.